 Setting Up a SEP-IRA

-- Make Contributions: To make contributions, calculate a predetermined percentage of each employee’s compensation or deposit funds based on a variable percentage.
+- Make Contributions: Calculate and make contributions based on an established percentage of each employee’s compensation.
+Alternatively, deposit funds based on a variable percentage determined by business earnings.

-- Maintain Records: Keep complete records of all contributions made to employee accounts, including dates and amounts.
-Additionally, ensure records are organized and easily accessible for audit purposes.
+- Maintain Records: Keep complete records of all contributions made to employee accounts, including time stamps and sums.
+Additionally, ensure records are neatly arranged and easily accessible for review purposes.

 SIMPLE IRA

-"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with a maximum of 100 employees.
-Employees can make contributions to their own accounts through salary deferrals, and employers can also make contributions.
-This plan is inexpensive as it's mainly funded by employees, and their contributions can be tax deductible.
+"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with as many as 100 employees.
+Employees can make contributions to their own accounts through payroll deductions, and employers can also make contributions.
+This plan is low-cost as it's mainly funded by employees, and their contributions can be deductible from taxes.

 Benefits of a SIMPLE IRA

-- Ease of Setup and Administration: SIMPLE IRAs are easy to establish and maintain, with no need for yearly filings for employers.
-This makes them suitable for small businesses with restricted administrative resources.
+- Ease of Setup and Administration: SIMPLE IRAs are straightforward to establish and maintain, with no need for yearly filings for employers.
+This makes them perfect for small businesses with limited administrative resources.

 Setting Up a SIMPLE IRA